jamietre/iqtest/README.md

 It doesn't really fit on one line, and I had to break it at an awkward place to keep it to only two lines.
 Even something this simple is largely incomprehensible without indenting.
 And I am not sure what would happen if `wait` failed and in never resolved, either.

+###### Buster

+Along came <a href="http://busterjs.org/">Buster.JS</a> which provides a robust javascript testing framework that is much more consistent with my old-school ideas about what an assertion should look like (e.g., one line).
+It has some cool features but it still did not appear to be natively test-aware.
+It also suffers from the "this will be a baffling ordeal to use if you don't use node.js" syndrome that some interesting Javascript works these days do.
+Since I write javascript that primarily runs in web browsers, that made it not directly suitable.

+But I found the code and the assertion libraries to be beautiful so I adopted them for this framework.
+You can drop in "buster-assertions.js" and iqtest will detect and use them.
+I also learned just enough about CommonJS and Node.js to be dangerous.
+It is possible this will work with Node, and there's no browser code in the library itself (just in the output handler).
+If it doesn't work as-is it should be trivial to fix it.

 ###### A promise to keep it simple

 The promise api addresses the whole callback issue with the *promise* object which encapsulates the state of completion.
 Using promises and a testing framework that is aware of them makes this possible.